-The "builtin" specification is only used for functions that are defined to be built-in in Modelica.
+The deprecated "builtin" specification is only used for the elementary mathematical functions described in section 3.7.3.
 The external function call mechanism for "builtin" functions is implementation-defined.

 [Typically, for functions from the standard C library, the prototype of the function is provided but no Library annotation.
 Currently, there are no other builtin functions defined in Modelica.]